1.2 mile swim, 56 mile bike, 13.1 mile run

 The run course has a similar set up.
 Our permit allows for the run to go until 4pm.
 After that, we have to pull all equipment in and open the road closure on North River Road.
 Again, any racers out there in good health and making good progress will be allowed to continue.
 We leave the finish line up until every able person has crossed.

-The course change (submitted earlier this year) adds two climbs, but the reasons below trumped keeping the smaller elevation gain and the old course:
+The course change (submitted in 2015) adds two climbs, but the reasons below trumped keeping the smaller elevation gain and the old course:

 1) To Improve Safety on Course